Michigan Estate Planning Attorney

 A living trust can help clients achieve many different goals and can be updated during the client's life as required.
 A living trust also allows a client's estate to avoid the cost of probate.

-Contact a Michigan Estate Planning Attorney for Estate Planning Help Today
+Contact a Detroit Estate Planning Attorney for Estate Planning Help Today

-If you have questions regarding Michigan estate planning, contact Michigan estate planning attorney Andrew Steiger at Steiger Tax Law for a free consultation to discuss your needs and goals.
-Attorney Steiger's estate planning services include counseling clients on the importance and impact and types of wills, trusts, health directives serving residents of of southeast Michigan, including the Grosse Pointe and St. Clair Shores communities.
+If you have questions regarding estate planning, contact Michigan estate planning attorney Andrew Steiger at Steiger Tax Law for a free consultation to discuss your needs and goals.
+Attorney Steiger's estate planning services include counseling clients on the importance and impact and types of wills, trusts, health directives and power of attorney.
+Detroit estate planning attorney serves residents of metro Detroit, including Grosse Pointe, St. Clair Shores, Mount Clemens, Ann Arbor, Royal Oak and other local communities.

 The primary focus is on ensuring financial security during a client's life and the impact of choices related to property distributions upon passing.
 Tax considerations are secondary, but remain important, in the context of estate tax if applicable but also income and property taxes related to the disposition of assets.